recompense-aps/Raindrop/build-notes.md

     some of the behavior in the game

 -   Added new setting "FreeFall.SpawnInterval" use this to control how often obstacles are spawned.
-(Obstacles are spawned just off scree by default)
+(Obstacles are spawned just off screen by default)

+-   Added new setting 'FreeFall.DropScale" use this to control the initial size of the drop.

+-   UI looks a little different, switched to using Godot's built in UI tools instead of my ad hoc solution.

 ## Bugs